ja153903/ja153903/README.md

 ### Currently tinkering with:

-* Kotlin, Java, and Spring Boot
-* GraphQL
+* Python

 ### Current Side-project:

 * Personal website rebuild in Remix
-* Climbing Social Media (Next.js with TypeScript on the front-end and Spring Boot with Kotlin on the back-end)
+* Climbing Social Media (Next.js with TypeScript on the front-end and FastAPI backend)